-Only 12 Years Old
+At Only 12 Years Old

-Now 12 years old, Christopher Yoo, a San Francisco Bay Area local, has made history again, earning his International Master (IM) title at the Bay Area International Chess Tournament in January, 2019, becoming USA’s Youngest Ever International Chess Master!
+At 12 years old, Christopher Yoo, a San Francisco Bay Area local, has made history again, earning his International Master (IM) title at the Bay Area International Chess Tournament in January, 2019, becoming USA’s Youngest Ever International Chess Master!

-Christopher Yoo, born on December 11, 2006, is a 12 year old Korean-American who learned to play chess shortly before he turned 7 and who a couple years ago made US Chess history by becoming the Youngest Ever USA Master at the age of 9 years and 11 months, just 30 days shy of his 10th birthday.
+Christopher Yoo, born on December 11, 2006, is a Korean-American who learned to play chess shortly before he turned 7 and who a couple years ago made US Chess history by becoming the Youngest Ever USA Master at the age of 9 years and 11 months, just 30 days shy of his 10th birthday.